COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 These reports are based on similar analysis carried on Italian data
 <a href="https://doi.org/10.1101/2020.03.22.20039933"> Pepe E. et al. 2020 </a>  and US data
  <a href="https://www.mobs-lab.org/uploads/6/7/8/7/6787877/assessing_mobility_changes_in_the_united_states_during_the_covid_19_outbreak.pdf"> Klein B. et al. 2020</a>.
-We aim to provide and assess the changes in commuting and mobility at county level across UK during the Covid-19 health crisis.
+We aim to provide and assess the changes in commuting and mobility at local authority level across UK during the Covid-19 health crisis.

 In order to assess whether movement of people has reduced in the UK during the restriction measures, we first have to establish what the regular level of movement across country is.
 We refer to this as our baseline.
 We use the <em> radius of gyration </em> as our measure of mobility.
 The radius of gyration provides an indication of the characteristic distance travelled by a person during a given time period.
 <br>
 We estimate our baseline by considering the average mobility during the period between 28 and 31 of January 2020.
 This period is immediately before restriction measures were put into place by the British government, and it does not contain significant events, such as bank holidays or festivities, that may affect our baseline estimates.
-For our baseline, we use the median radius of gyration. <b>Figure 1 (A)</b> depicts the results of our baseline estimates at county level.
+For our baseline, we use the median radius of gyration. <b>Figure 1 (A)</b> depicts the results of our baseline estimates at local authority level.
 <br>
 As an example of a comparison between the baseline and another day, we selected the 18th of February and showed the comparison result in <b>Figure 1 (B)</b>.
-As the Figure shows, on an average day only few area within the UK present a lower radius of gyration when compared to the baseline.
+As the Figure shows, on an average day only few areas within the UK present a lower radius of gyration when compared to the baseline.
 This supports the validity of our baseline estimate, since on an average day we would not expect the radius of gyration to be very different from the baseline (note that there will always be a few areas with higher or lower mobility levels).

 <br>
 <figure class="image" align="center">